bsamanvitha/nlp-courses/README.md

-# intro-to-nlp
+# nlp-courses
-My notes and exercise answers to Introduction to Natural Language Processing in Python course from DataCamp
+My notes and exercise answers to NLP courses, mainly taken on DataCamp

 Summary of what I learned: